berndreinhold/datadriven_dedup/README2.md

 ## Other
 ### user_id, person_id, person_counter
 Explain the usage of different but closely related variables to identify persons and users in data.

+### FAQ
+- if you need to implement new ways of determining duplicates, then do it as part of [section 2](#2-find-pairwise-duplicate-entries-in-datasets)
+- if you want to add new datasets, you have to adjust the whole chain.